City Guide · Last updated 2 June 2026

 What Makes La Linea's Food Scene Special?

 La Linea sits at the meeting point of Atlantic and Mediterranean waters, giving it access to some of the best seafood in Andalusia.
-The tuna from Barbate, the prawns from Sanlucar, the cuttlefish pulled straight from the bay.
+Tuna from Barbate, prawns from Sanlúcar, cuttlefish pulled from the bay.
 This is a fishing city, and the kitchen reflects it.

 Where Do Locals Go for Seafood?